DFI Retail Group: 19th century: Early history

+20th century

 In 1904, Dairy Farm began importing frozen meat and opened its first retail store at the Central District depot.
 The second Dairy Farm store was established on Nathan Road, Kowloon towards the end of the war in 1918.
 Amongst other things, this store provided fishing boats in Hong Kong with large amounts of ice.

 In 1960, Dairy Farm and Lane Crawford formed a merged food retailing operations and renamed these supermarkets as Dairy Lane under Dairy Lane Limited.
 This joint business was undone by the acquisition of the Wellcome chain in 1964.

 In 1972, Dairy Farm was acquired by Hong Kong Land, a Jardines subsidiary.
 In 1986 Dairy Farm was relisted on the Hong Kong Stock Exchange after it was demerged from Hong Kong Land.
 Dairy Farm acquired a 50% interest in Maxim's at the same time from Hong Kong Land.
 The 7-Eleven convenience store chain in Hong Kong and Singapore was acquired from Jardine Matheson in 1989.

+21st century

 Since 1999, Dairy Farm has continued to expand its footprint by acquiring supermarket and other retail operations in Taiwan, Malaysia, Singapore and Indonesia.
 Notably, it also acquired IKEA Hong Kong, Taiwan in 2002 and began Ikea's Indonesian operation in 2014.

 In May 2012, Dairy Farm bought a 50% stake in the Rustan Supercenters, Inc., the Rustan group's supermarket chain.
 36% came from the Tantoco family and 14% from the Spinnaker group.
 Its holdings increased to 64% in 2015 and 100% in 2017.
 On March 23, 2018, the entire stake was sold to Robinsons Retail Holdings, Inc. through a stock swap, yielding Dairy Farm 18.25% of Robinsons Retail Holdings, Inc. stock.
 In 2018, therefore, Rustan Supercenters are fully acquired by Robinsons Retail Holdings the 20.00% of which is owned by Mulgrave Corporation and GCH Investments, wholly owned subsidiaries of Dairy Farm.

 As of June 2011, Dairy Farm is 78% owned by Jardine Matheson Holdings.

 In August 2021, Dairy Farm rebranded its trading name to DFI Retail Group.
 On 5 May 2022, the company subsequently changed its legal name to DFI Retail Group Holdings Limited, effectively phased out the Dairy Farm branding.